 The interior design process can seem like a complex one if you’re not familiar with it.
 And as a potential client, it makes perfect sense that you’re not familiar with it.
-But let me assure you, it really is a stress-free journey for you, because we’ve been following the same procedures for so long.
+But let me assure you, it’s a really stress-free journey for you, because we’ve been following the same procedures for so long.
 We ironed out any kinks years ago and we’re now in a consistent groove that works.

 We don’t stray from our proven process because we know it inside out.
-By approaching a project the same way each time, we reduce stress for our clients and for us.
+By using the same framework with every client, we reduce stress for them and us.
 We know what stages we have to go through to get a exceptional result.
-And so we never gravitate away from this framework.
-It keeps the project as easy, fast and affordable as it can be for you.
+And so we never gravitate away from this structure.
+It keeps the project as easy, fast and affordable for you as it can be.

 Today I want to do a deep dive into the interior design process for you.
 I want to run you through every step we go through with clients so you know everything we do from start to finish when we transform a home.
 Prepare to get fully informed.

 The interior design process starts with a consultation.
 This is where I come to your home and spend up to 90 minutes with you.
 It’s the all-important first step.

 We’ll start with a tour of your home so I can get a feel for not only the spaces you want me to work my magic on, but the home overall.
 I want to get an idea of your current interior design style (if there is one) as well as explore what existing pieces of furniture or decor you might want to work with.